 – Damn right, semantics – I replied, finally able to get up and stand.

-– Semantics are all I have now – I said, pointing to the endless sea of sand around us.
+– Semantics is all I have now – I said, pointing to the endless sea of sand around us.

 – Hmm – he said, staring at me – you do realise this is a dream, don’t you?

 – A dream?
 I remember the pain, ok?
 I remember the smell of my skin burning on the sand!
 I remember my dry mouth and swollen tongue!
 You don’t get those in dreams, my friend!

 – And still – he said with a smile – Here you are now, screaming at me, alive and well.